syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/filtering.md

 # Filtering

-The ComboBox has built-in support to filter data items when `allowFiltering` is enabled.
+The ComboBox has built-in support to filter data items when `AllowFiltering` is enabled.
 The filter operation starts as soon as you start typing characters in the component.

 To display filtered items in the popup, filter the required data and return it to the ComboBox via **updateData** method by using the **filtering** event.

-The following sample illustrates how to query the data source and pass the data to the ComboBox through the `updateData` method in `filtering` event.
+The following sample illustrates how to query the data source, and pass the data to the ComboBox through the `updateData` method in `Filtering` event.

-{% tabs %}

 {% highlight html %}